 RETIREMENT PLAN PROVISIONS (CONTINUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Hybrid Opt-In Election (Cont.)
 Members who were eligible for an optional retirement plan (ORP) and had prior service under Plan 1 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 1 or ORP.
 Hybrid Opt-In Election (Cont.)
 Members who were eligible for an optional retirement plan (ORP) and have prior service under Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 2 or ORP.
-Non-Eligible Members (Cont.)
+Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
+They include: Political subdivision employees who are covered by enhanced benefits for hazardous duty employees.
 Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
-If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) o ORP.
+If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.
 Retirement Contributions Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
 Some political subdivisions elected to phase in the required 5% member contribution but all employees will be paying the full 5% by July 1, 2016.
 Member contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
 The employer makes a separate actuarially determined contribution to VRS for all covered employees.
 VRS invests both member and employer contributions to provide funding for the future benefit payment.
 Retirement Contributions Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
 Some political subdivisions elected to phase in the required 5% member contribution but all employees will be paying the full 5% by July 1, 2016.
 Retirement Contributions A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
 Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
 Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.